vchintal/secure-embedded-cache-quickstart/README.md

 		# Add a user who will be an admin.
 An admin can perform ALL possible operations on
 		# the cache
 		$JBOSS_HOME/bin> ./add-user.sh -a -u adminUser -p adminUserPass9! -r ApplicationRealm -g admin
-6. Restart the application server to ensure that additions to the users/roles will be picked up
+6. Restart the application server to ensure that additions to the files containing the users/roles will be picked up
-7. Considering a very basic setup of the server, the application should be accessible at the URL: http://127.0.0.1:8080/secure-embedded-cache-quickstart/
+7. Considering a very basic setup of the server, the application should now be accessible at the URL: http://127.0.0.1:8080/secure-embedded-cache-quickstart/

 Testing
 -------
 1. Log in as __readerUser__ when prompted for a login
-2. Using the form on the page presented to you, try adding a string Key/Value pair.
+2. Once successfully authenticated, using the form on the page presented to you, try adding a string Key/Value pair.
 Make a note of any messages displayed.
 3. Now, log out <sup>1</sup> as __readerUser__ by using the link provided in the location of your browser OR by clicking on it: [http://logout@127.0.0.1:8080/secure-embedded-cache-quickstart/](http://logout@127.0.0.1:8080/secure-embedded-cache-quickstart/)
 4. You will be prompted with a login again, at which point, click on __Cancel__ button
 5. Now try logging in as __adminUser__ by clicking on the original URL (step 7 of Setup)